• Skip to primary navigation

 • ¾ cup water for cooking the broccoli

-• 1 tablespoon lemon zest (from 2 lemons)
+• 1 tablespoon lemon zest (from 1 or 2 lemons)

 • 2 tablespoons chopped flat-leaf parsley (fresh)